 Reginald Anstey, known as Reggie, a member of the East Stoke Ansteys, was born in 1891 in Norton, Worksop, Nottinghamshire to parents James Anstey and Mary Ann Couzens – he was baptised at Norton Cuckney (though on certain documents he wrote that he was born in Caithness, Scotland).
 Reggie was the younger brother of fellow Anstey Heroes Herbert Lawrence Anstey and William George Anstey.

 In the 1901 Census Reggie was living with his family in Berriedale Langwell, Caithness, Scotland and he was still there in the 1911 Census.
-Then around a year after the outbreak of World War One, on 30 October 1915, Reggie enlisted for active service in Caithness, joining the 6th Auxiliary Petrol Company of the Army Service Corps as a Private (Service Number: M2/136690).
-All we know of the 6th Auxiliary Petrol Company is that it formed in March 1915 and “provided local transport at Boulogne“.
+Then around a year after the outbreak of World War One, on 30 October 1915, Reggie enlisted for active service in Caithness, joining the Army Service Corps (Mechanical Transport Section) as a Private (Service Number: M2/136690).
+On his Attestation Form, he noted that he was an unmarried chauffeur living at Langwell, Berriedale.

 Anybody who would like to add anything to this biography, please contact us at email@example.com.